 4. Children of Certain Disabled Public Employees (Tex.
 Ed.
 Code § 54.204) Children of certain firemen, peace officers, employees of the Texas Department of Corrections, and game wardens who have suffered injury resulting in death or disability sustained in the line of duty are exempt from payment of all dues, fees, and charges.
-A person is not entitled to the becomes 21 years of age.
+A person is not entitled to the exemption if the person does not apply initially for the exemption before the date the person becomes 21 years of age.
 A person is not entitled to an exemption for any term or semester the person begins after the date the person becomes 26 years of age.